“What types of classes do you have?”

 Safety is our number one priority.
 As such we have several rules that must be adhered to in order to ensure a safe environment for all students and instructors.
 Students may not, under any circumstances, instruct each other.
 Leave all instruction to your trained instructor.
 Please proceed at your own pace and do not exceed your current capabilities.
 Your instructor is there to guide you but you are always responsible for knowing your own limitations.
 Always follow your instructor’s cues and adhere to the lesson structure.
 Our curriculum is progressive in nature and is designed to meet you at your current level.
 If you do not follow the lesson structure and instead attempt to do your own thing, it is not only disruptive to the class but it presents a safety concern.
 Any inversions are never to be attempted without proper instruction and an instructor supervising or assisting your moves.

 Code of Conduct:

 Rising Goddess Fitness is a place to release stress, boost inner confidence, and participate in a healthy lifestyle.
 We are proud to have a positive studio environment where all are welcome.
 All students should be respectful and supportive of their fellow classmates and instructors.
+We do not tolerate bullying or disrespecting of other students and their personal space.
+Such behavior will result in removal from the studio and you being banned from taking classes at Rising Goddess Fitness.
 Also, please respect your fellow classmates and your instructor by not bringing your cell phone with you into the classroom space.
 If you must have it with you, please do so only in emergency situations and without being disruptive to the class.
 We appreciate your cooperation.